1. Representing Text As Data (I): Bag-of-Words

 Seminar application: Supervised learning for text classification.

-4. Language Models (I): Topic Models
+4. Language Models (II): Topic Models

 Almost all the methods we study on this course try to understand the ways in which words vary across documents and whether this variation conveys “meaning” of some sort.
 A key source of linguistic variation across documents is the topic to which a document is addressed.
 This week we study a class of models that can be used to infer the topics present in a set of documents and, subsequently, the degree to which each document is relevant to each topic.
 Topic models have become extraordinarily popular throughout the social sciences, largely thanks to the fact that they are easy to apply to very large text corpora.
 We will introduce a canonical topic model – Latent Dirichlet Allocation (LDA) – and will discuss strategies for selecting the appropriate number of topics and for validating topic models.
 We will also discuss a number of extensions to this model.